Lapin0t/phd-manuscript/main/02_games.typ

 representations eschew the computational content of strategies.

-Our basis for an idiomatic type theoretical encoding of automata follows the notion of _interaction tree_ introduced by Li-yao Xia _et al._~#mcite(<XiaZHHMPZ20>), originally motivated by representing executable denotational semantics of programs with general recursion.
-Interaction trees are a coinductive data structure encoding possibly non-terminating computations, interacting with their environment by mean of uninterpreted event.
-Recognizing "programs" as Player strategies, "environment" as yet unknown Opponent strategies and "uninterpreted events" as move exchanges, we are quite close to our setting of alternating two player games.
-However, there are two remaining obstactles in order to apply interaction trees to our usecase.
+Our basis for an idiomatic type theoretical encoding of automata follows the notion of _interaction tree_ introduced by Li-yao Xia et al.~#mcite(<XiaZHHMPZ20>), originally motivated by representing executable denotational semantics of programs with general recursion.
+Interaction trees are a coinductive data structure encoding possibly non-terminating computation, interacting with its environment by means of uninterpreted events.
+Recognizing "programs" as Player strategies, "environments" as yet unknown Opponent strategies and "uninterpreted events" as move exchanges, we are quite close to our setting of alternating two player games.
+However, there are two remaining obstactles in order to apply interaction trees to our use case.

 - *Duality.* We would like strategies and counter-strategies to have similar representations, intuitively simply by swapping the sets of moves allowed for